snaquekiller/TeamsTagsMessage/README.md

 - A Microsoft 365 account.
 If you do not have Microsoft 365 account, apply one from [Microsoft 365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
 - [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) or [TeamsFx CLI](https://aka.ms/teamsfx-cli)

-## What you will learn in this sample:
+## What you will learn in this sample

 - How to use TeamsFx to build frontend hosting on Azure for your tab app.
 - How to use TeamsFx to build backend hosting on Azure for your tab app.
 - How to use MS graph client in TeamsFx to get access to Microsoft 365 data.

-## Try the Sample with Visual Studio Code Extension:
+## Try the Sample with Visual Studio Code Extension
 >Here are the instructions to run the sample in **Visual Studio Code**.
 You can also try to run the app using TeamsFx CLI tool, refer to [Try the Sample with TeamsFx CLI](cli.md)
 1. Clone the repo to your local workspace or directly download the source code.
 1. Download [Visual Studio Code](https://code.visualstudio.com) and install [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit).